 Prevention and Mitigation

 Maintaining secure behavior for your cloud services requires precise, narrowly scoped permissions, and comprehensive logging.
 Wherever possible, prohibit actors from accessing the backends of your services.
 For most tasks that an employee or administrator needs to complete on a VM, there are automated agents and frontend clients that are secure and monitorable.
 Use these where it is possible to limit the number of persons with direct SSH access to your cloud machines.
+When feasible, scan all data sent to the broader Internet to identify sensitive information.
+For applications that process information from external users or systems, consider scanning that information to prevent inadvertent collection, storage, or sharing of sensitive data like Personally Identifiable Information (PII).

 For VMs in the cloud, consider these security principles: